andrewstiefel/andrewstiefel.com/_pages/privacy.md

 permalink: /privacy/
 ---

-<h1 id="youre-being-watched" class="title is-size-1-tablet">You’re being watched.</h1>
+<h1>You’re being watched.</h1>

-<p class="intro is-size-5-tablet">Imagine if every time you walked into a physical store, someone scanned a barcode on your body to learn who you are.</p>
+<p>Imagine if every time you walked into a physical store, someone scanned a barcode on your body to learn who you are.</p>

 Then, they followed you around the store and took notes about everything you picked up, put back, or purchased.
 When you finally leave, they send that information to a central agency.
 Now, people follow you around — to your home, your work — suggesting similar products to you.